maralproject/PuzzleLEClient/README.md

 - When you want to revoke, make sure you put the correct domain order in the exact same order as you order the certificate in the first place.
 - All transaction happend in the staging server.
 When you're ready, add `-live` to execute it on the active ACME v2 server

+## Installation:
+Just download or clone the entire source, then copy all directory to your PuzzleOS root directory

 ## Usage:
-To install, just download or clone the entire source, then copy all directory to your PuzzleOS root directory
 ```
 sudo -u www-data php puzzleos letsencrypt [set|revoke|order] [options] [-live] [-v] [-vv]
 ```